yangsheng/contacts-phonetic/README.md

 ## Usage

 ```
+Usage: contacts-phonetic [arguments]

+Arguments:
+    -v, --version
+    Display current version.

+    -h, --help
+    Display this help text.

     -i, --ignore-existing
         Ignore existing phonetic names.
 Use of this option will update all person entries in the address book.

     -m, --keep-marks
         Keep accents and diacritcs.

     -s, --keep-spaces
         Keep spaces between characters.

     -c, --ignore-chinese
         Ignore Chinese.
 (Will use Japanese Romaji if both are possible.)

     -j, --ignore-japanese
         Ignore Japanese.
 (Will use Chinese Pinyin if both are possible.)

     -k, --ignore-korean
         Ignore Korean.
 ```

 Example: